Researching the Legal System of the Lao People’s Democratic Republic

 The President of the State may have a Vice-President as elected by the National Assembly with the votes of more than two-thirds of the number of National Assembly members attending the session.
 The Vice-President of the State executes all tasks as assigned by the President and acts on behalf of the President if the latter is occupied on other matters.
 In case the President can no longer perform his/her duty, the Vice-President will perform the duty until the National Assembly elects a new President.[67]

 The Government is the executive branch of the state.[68]
-The Government consists of the Prime Minister, Deputy Prime Ministers, ministers and chairmen of the ministry-equivalent organizations.[69]
-The term of office of the Government is 5 years and officials cannot hold the position for more than 2 consecutive terms.[70]
+The Government consists of the Prime Minister, Deputy Prime Ministers, ministers, and chairmen of the ministry-equivalent organizations.[69]
+The term of office of the Government is the same as the term of the National Assembly, and officials cannot hold the position for more than two consecutive terms.[70]
 In the event that the term of office of the Government has ended and the new Government has not yet been approved, the previous Government shall continue performing its duties until the new Government is established.[71]

-The rights and duties of the Government are similarly identified in both the Constitution[72] and the Law on Government of Lao PDR No. 04/NA dated 8 December 2016 (“Law on Government”).
+The rights and duties of the Government are similarly identified in both the Constitution and the Law on Government of Lao PDR No. 03/NA dated 16 November 2021 (“Law on Government”).[72]
 However, the Law on Government clarifies and extends the scope of rights and duties of the Government slightly beyond the Constitution by defining rights and obligations of the Government to be as follows:[73]

-• To submit draft laws to the National Assembly, submit draft Presidential Edicts to the National Assembly Standing Committee and to submit draft Presidential Decrees to the President of the State;
+• To submit draft laws to the National Assembly, submit draft Presidential Edicts to the National Assembly Standing Committee, and submit draft Presidential Decrees to the President of the State;

 • To issue decrees and resolutions on State administration, socio-economic management, and management in the fields of science-technology, national resources, environment, national defense and security, and foreign affairs;